• SCVO

 • Full time

-• £26,586
+• £24,102

 • On site: Glasgow

-• Closing 5th February 2026
+• Closing 26th March 2026

 GAMH services support people with mental health problems to recover and lead self-determined and purposeful lives.
 We currently have vacancies for reliable and enthusiastic people who can commit to our core values of equality, inclusion, and recovery.
 GAMH is a Scottish Living Wage accredited organisation and is committed to Fair Work First principles for all employment terms and conditions.
 Our Learning and Development Programme guarantees that you have continuous training opportunities to ensure that you have all the skills you need for the job as well as meeting the requirements for SSSC registration.

-Knowledge of the role and purpose of a social care worker is desirable for the above post.
-However full induction and training will be provided including on the SSSC Codes of Practice and the National Care Standards and how this framework applies to your role.
+While knowledge of the role and purpose of a social care worker is desirable, full induction and training will be provided.
+This includes training on the SSSC Codes of Practice, the National Care Standards, and how these frameworks apply to your role.

-A qualification at SVQ 3 or equivalent, or a willingness to work towards achieving this qualification is essential due to the requirements to register with the SSSC for this post.
+A qualification at SVQ Level 2 (or equivalent), or a willingness to work towards achieving this qualification, is essential.

-Applicants must be able to demonstrate the values and attitude required to work with people who are living with mental health problems and who may have complex needs.
+Applicants must be able to demonstrate the values and attitude required to work with people who are living with mental health challenges and who may have complex needs. and be able to work flexibly; some early morning, evening and weekend working may be required.

 GAMH aims to promote equality of opportunity in service delivery as well as in employment practice.
 To achieve this, we positively welcome applications from all sections of the community.
-Accordingly, if you have any particular requirements regarding your application please contact Laura Middell, Central Resources Director, on 0141 552 5592.
+Accordingly, if you have any particular requirements regarding your application, please contact Laura Middell, Central Resources Director, on 0141 552 5592.

-This post is regulated work with children and/or protected adults under the Protection of Vulnerable Groups (Scotland) Act 2007.
+These posts are regulated work with children and/or protected adults under the Protection of Vulnerable Groups (Scotland) Act 2007.
 The preferred candidate will be required to join the PVG Scheme or undergo a PVG Scheme update check.
 An offer of work with Glasgow Association for Mental Health will be subject to the outcome of this check being satisfactory.

 Find out more